mcheo/nap-dos-demo/README.md

 - NGINX detects server stress, spike in "AP_DOS: Server_stress_level" panel
 - Initially, NGINX will goes into self defense mode by doing global challenge.
 Red patch (Redirect/Challenge global RPS) shows in "AP_DoS: HTTP Mitigation" panel
 - Once NAP DoS gather sufficient data and generate dynamic attack signatures in response to this particular attack, attack signature shows in "AP_DoS: Attack Signatures" panel, purple patch (Redirect/Challenge signatures RPS) shows in "AP_DOS: HTTP Mitigation" panel.
 At thsi time NAP DoS is doing targeted mitigation instead of global mitigation.</br>
-Note: This dynamic attack signature is crafted for this specific attack, highly accurate and reduce false positive.
-If attacker re-tool and tweak its attack, NAP DoS will regenerate a new dynamic signature for the new attack.
-Everything happens without manual intervention.
+**Note**: This dynamic attack signature is crafted for this specific attack, highly accurate and reduce false positive.
+If attacker re-tool and tweak its attack, NAP DoS will auto regenerate a new dynamic signature for the new attack.
 - If the attack prolongs and those source IP has been identified as bad actors in "AP_DOS: Detected bad actors" panel, yellow patch (Redirect/Challenge bad actors RPS) shows in "AP_DOS: HTTP Mitigation" panel
 - Despite the attack traffic keeps coming in (high traffic in "AP_DOS: Client HTTP transaction/s" panel), NAP DoS has mitigate and send only legitimate traffic to backend server (lower traffic in "AP_DOS: Server HTTP transactions/s" panel).
 As a good user, you may visit the page in http://localhost and it is working fine.
 - There is Start and End bell flag in the charts that signifiy start and end of attack.